ubccr/ccrdocs/pages/software/building.md

 provides some pointers on building custom modules for your group or personal use.

+!!!
+Warning "You must build software on compile nodes"
+    You will not be able to compile software on the login nodes.
+You must first ssh into a compile node before building software.
+After logging in to the login node, simply run `ssh compile`.

 ## Software build requests

 Users can request software be installed by CCR staff by submitting a new [issue